advancedresearch/advancedresearch.github.io/blog/2017-06-16-does-nature-have-intelligence-and-can-we-harvest-it.md

 When I say "merely an optimization algorithm", this is not true in the everyday meaning of these words.
-It is true that a such algorithm will optimize for a single thing, but the problem is that this simple thing is highly interconnected with everything.
+It is true that a such algorithm will optimize for a single thing, but the problem is that this single thing is highly interconnected with everything.

 For example, human brains are extremely complex.
 It is the most complex machine we know about.
-Human brains were evolved by natural selection.
+Human brains evolved by natural selection.
-One could think of natural selection as a "high level algorithm" running on physical laws.
+One could think of natural selection as a "high level algorithm" running on top of physical laws.

 The intelligence due to selection effects in an exponential reference class, is a "low level algorithm" that could be much closer to the description of physical laws.